PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 consists of : input node -> in-place op -> output node -> next op -> next op's output.
 For presented there will be 8 patterns detected.
 Important thing is to remember original name of output , before it is renamed , so later we can replace this orignal name in all of next op instanced.

-\* onednn gelu kernel is able to perform in-place execution , but currently gelu op does not support in-place support
+\* oneDNN gelu kernel is able to perform in-place execution, but currently gelu op does not support in-place.

 \*\* sum kernel is using oneDNN sum primitive that does not provide in-place exection, so in-place computation is done faked through external buffer.
 So it was not added into oneDNN inplace pass.